victorbrodsky/order-lab/README.md

 10. To enable submission of applications for the Fellowship application site via Google services, use the files in the /order-lab/Scanorders2/src/Oleg/FellAppBundle/Util/GoogleForm folder with the [Google Apps Script](https://developers.google.com/apps-script/).
 Make sure to add the Google Apps Script API key on the Site Settings page http://IPADDRESS/order/directory/settings/.

 11. If bulk import of the initial set of users is desired, download the [ImportUsersTemplate.xlsx](https://github.com/victorbrodsky/order-lab/tree/master/importLists) file from the /importLists folder, fill it out with the user details, and upload it back via the the Navigation bar's "Admin > Import Users" (http://IPADDRESS/order/directory/import-users/spreadsheet) function on the Employee Directory site.

+12. In order to later update to the latest version, connect to your server via:

+        ssh root@YOUR-IP-OR-DOMAIN-NAME

+    (you may be asked to change your password if connecting for the first time), then run:

+        cd /usr/local/bin/order-lab
+        git pull
+        cd Scanorders2
+        bash deploy_prod.sh

 Note: If you choose to use MySQL database on Linux instead of Postgres, you will need to increase the size of the sort buffer by setting "sort_buffer_size" to 512K in /etc/mysql/my.cnf.